2021 French Open men's singles draw, results - Tennis -

 However, the biggest threat may be fifth seed Stefanos Tsitsipas, who is in the other half.
 The Greek Tsitsipas beat Nadal at the Australian Open, pushed the Spaniard to three sets in a clay-court final in Barcelona last month and won the Monte Carlo Masters before that.

 Federer, seeded eighth, could get Djokovic in the quarterfinals.
-But the 39-year-old has played three total matches in the last 15 months and would surprise if he made a deep run.
+But the 39-year-old played three total matches in 16 months going into Paris and would surprise if he made a deep run.

 Federer, Nadal and Djokovic are in the same half of a Grand Slam draw for the first time.